Associate Degree Nursing

 5. Application

 - The ADN Application is online.
 Complete and submit the application.
-An email will be sent with a link to upload required documents.
-Follow the directions to upload unofficial transcripts from ALL schools attended (including Collin College), TEAS score and military documents, if applicable.
+After submitting the application, an email will be sent with a link to upload required documents.
+Follow the directions to upload unofficial transcripts from ALL colleges/universities attended (including Collin College), TEAS score and military documents, if applicable.
 The application can not be considered if the required documents are not submitted.

 6. COVID-19